broadinstitute/gatk-sv/website/docs/modules/main_vcf_qc.md

 plot, the rolling mean should not lie on the lower or upper extremes (all het. or all hom.).

-The middle panel plots the Hardy-Weinberg (HW) distribution of the cohort and provides estimates for the proportions of variants in HW (or nominally in HW before a multiple testing correction).
+The middle panel plots the Hardy-Weinberg (HW) distribution of the cohort and provides estimates for the proportions of variants in HW equilibrium (or nominally in HW equilibrium before a multiple testing correction).
 The right-hand plots stratify HW by SV size.

 :::note
 The horizontal line bisecting the vertical axis in the AF vs. carrier frequency plot was fixed in.